115A.96 Household hazardous waste management.

 Subd.
 2. Management program.
 The agency shall establish a statewide program to manage household hazardous wastes.
 The program must include:

 (1) the establishment and operation of collection sites; and

 (2) the provision of information, education, and technical assistance regarding proper management of household hazardous wastes.

 Subd.
-3. Other participants. (a) The office may establish or operate all or part of the management program or may provide for services by contract or other agreement with public or private entities.
+3. Other participants. (a) The agency may establish or operate all or part of the management program or may provide for services by contract or other agreement with public or private entities.

-(b) The office shall allow these programs to accept up to 100 pounds of waste per year from a hazardous waste generator that generates 220 pounds or less of hazardous waste per month.
+(b) The agency shall allow these programs to accept up to 100 pounds of waste per year from a hazardous waste generator that generates 220 pounds or less of hazardous waste per month.

 Subd.
 5. Other programs.
-A person must notify the commissioner of the agency and director of the office before establishing and operating any part of a household hazardous waste management program.
+A person must notify the commissioner of the agency before establishing and operating any part of a household hazardous waste management program.

 Subd.
 6. Household hazardous waste management plans. (a) Each county shall include in its solid waste management plan required in section 115A.46, or its solid waste master plan required in section 473.803, a household hazardous waste management plan.
 The plan must at least: